How to Balance Hormones in Menopause: A 3-Step Guide

 Step Three: How to Balance Hormones in Menopause with Herbal Supplements

 As I mentioned earlier, we don’t typically start with herbal supplements.
-But they can be a helpful addition in cases where the foundations haven’t completely resolved symptoms.
+But they can be a helpful addition in cases where the foundations of diet, lifestyle, and probiotics haven’t completely resolved symptoms.

 There are several options with good clinical evidence supporting their effectiveness in women with menopause-related symptoms.
-I’ve compiled them into a table describing the research we have and possible dosing guidelines based on the research.
+I’ve compiled them into a table with possible dosing guidelines based on the research.

 Herbal Supplement | Evidence for Use | Possible Dosing |